-Your baby is not constipated unless he is producing “little pebble” stools.
+Your baby is not constipated unless they produce “little pebble” stools.
 Typically, at this age, infants will lose the reflex that causes them to stool after each feed.
-Especially with breast fed five week olds, they will use most of the nutrients they are consuming and, therefore, stool less frequently.
-Some babies, will stool only once a week.
-It is not a reason to be alarmed unless it is accompanied by vomiting, inconsolable irritability, or decreased urine output.
+But, mainly with breastfed five-week-olds, they will use most of the nutrients they are consuming and, therefore, stool less frequently.
+In addition, some babies will stool only once a week.
+Do not be alarmed unless it is accompanied by vomiting, inconsolable irritability, or decreased urine output.

-Your child should begin tummy time around 5 weeks to strengthen his/her neck.
-Start with you baby lying on the floor and shoot for 4 sessions of approximately 5 minutes each.
-Over the coming weeks, increase the amount of tummy time to 30-60 minutes per day.
-If your little one does not enjoy it, do not push the issue.
+Your child should begin tummy time around five weeks to strengthen their neck.
+Start with your baby lying on the floor and aim for four sessions of approximately 5 minutes each.
+Over the coming weeks, increase the tummy time to 30-60 minutes daily.
+Do not push the issue if your little one does not enjoy it.
 Wait a week and try it again.

 If you are breastfeeding, it is a good idea to introduce a bottle at this point.
-Allow someone other than the breast-feeding mother to provide the bottle during a mid-day feed.
-The introduction of a bottle will free up some time for mom and give the child experience with a new way of feeding.
+Allow someone other than the breastfeeding mother to provide the bottle during a mid-day feed.
+Introducing a bottle will free up some time for mom and give the child experience with a new way of feeding.
 By this point, the risk of nipple confusion has decreased dramatically.

 All babies develop at different rates.
-Please do not be discouraged or worried, if your child has not achieved the following milestones by 5 weeks.
+Do not be discouraged or worried if your child has not achieved the following milestones by five weeks.
 At this age, your child should:

 - Lift chin for a few seconds when lying on tummy